constantino-garcia/vaele/README.md

-# Vaele
+# SDE-SVAE (Aka Vaele)
-This code implements a Variational AutoEncoder (VAE) that permits to find a latent space described by Stochastic Differential Equations (SDE, also known as Langevin equations) able to describe the rich dynamics of complex time series.
-Note that this enables to find Markovian representations of time series with memory.
+This code implements a Structured Variational AutoEncoder (SVAE) that permits to find a latent space described by Stochastic Differential Equations (SDE, also known as Langevin equations).
+Note that this enables finding Markovian representations of time series with memory and also tackling the important problem of [phase-space reconstruction](http://www.scholarpedia.org/article/Attractor_reconstruction).

-This work was developed as part of my thesis, which my be found [here]() (TODO: link not working since the thesis has not yet been made public).
+Further details may be found in **TODO: waiting for arxiv announcement**.

 ## Getting started
-To analyze a new time series you must save your data as a CSV file in the `data` folder.
+To analyze a new time series you must save your data as a CSV file, which should be further split in train and test.
 Each row should represent a temporal instant, whereas each column should represent each of the variables of your time series.
+The CSV can be then transformed to TFRecord format for fast training (see the `experiment/settings/oscillator.py` example).

-Then, you must create an `Experiment` in the experiment folder.
+Then, you must create an `Experiment` in the `experiment/settings` folder.
 This is used for tuning the some of the parameters of the experiment.
-See `lotka_volterra` for a self-contained example.
-The most important parameters are the embedding dimension (`embedding_dim`, the dimension of the latent space to be discovered) and the name of the time series (`ts_id`, which should match the name of the CSV file).
+See  `oscillator` for a self-contained example.
+The most important parameters are the embedding dimension (`embedding_dim`, the dimension of the latent space to be discovered) and the paths to the TFRecord folders.

 The latent space and the SDEs describing its dynamical features are learnt running the `run_experiment.py` script.
 The experiment to be run is loaded